 The Cathy Canny Paralegal Scholarship was established by the Indiana Paralegal Association, Inc. (IPA) to assist Indiana paralegal students with tuition and textbook costs.

-The scholarship will award one individual $2,500 towards their tuition and textbook costs, plus a paid one-year student membership into IPA.
-Four additional awards will be given of a paid one-year student membership into IPA.
-The scholarship award will be paid directly to the school the applicant is or will be attending.
+The Scholarship will award 1 individual $2,500.00 towards their tuition and textbook costs, plus a paid 1-year student membership into IPA.
+Additionally, 4 awards will be given of a paid 1-year Student Membership into IPA.
+The Scholarship award will be paid directly to the school the recipient is or will be attending.

-This scholarship award is based on merit and whether the applicant demonstrates a dedication to the program and will likely succeed in becoming a contributing member of the paralegal profession and legal community.
+This Scholarship award is based on merit and whether the recipient demonstrates a dedication to the program and will likely succeed in becoming a contributing member of the paralegal profession and legal community.